-Multivariate This library contains functions for creating several multivariate distributions:
+This library contains functions for creating several multivariate distributions:

-Gaussian
+- Gaussian

+- Dirichlet

+- · BiNormal and Multinormal

+- · Uniform Spherical and MultiUniform

+- Sample covariance and Sample Correlation

+- · Functions for correlating distributions and results

+ODBC-Library

+This library provides additional functionality (ValList, InsertRecSql, WriteTableSql) for using ODBC access to databases.
+Note that using ODBC requires Analytica Enterprise; refer to Chapter 22 of the Analytica User Guide.

+Optimization functions

+Simple implementations of Newton-Raphson techniques for GoalSeek() and Solve().
+These can be used to solve for a single value or for a vector of values in a non-linear model, and can be used from any edition of Analytica.
+The algorithms are not nearly as sophisticated and robust as those in the Analytica Optimizer edition.

+Performance Profiler

-- Dirichlet - · BiNormal and Multinormal - · Uniform Spherical and MultiUniform - Sample covariance and Sample Correlation - · Functions for correlating distributions and results - ODBC-Library This library provides additional functionality (ValList, InsertRecSql, WriteTableSql) for using ODBC access to databases.
-Note that using ODBC requires Analytica Enterprise; refer to Chapter 22 of the Analytica User Guide. - Profiling Library Use this library to see which variables and functions are taking most of the computation time when running your model.
-Consult the model's description for an explanation of how to use the library. - Tip The ODBC and Profiling libraries require Analytica Enterprise, or ADE.
+Use this library to see which variables and functions are taking most of the computation time when running your model.
+Consult the model's description for an explanation of how to use the library.

+Structured Optimization Tools

+Functions that are useful when creating structured optimization models (requires Analytica Optimizer).
+These include functions to set the decisions variables' definitions to the solution of an optimization, or to restore the definitions to their original values.

+The ODBC and Profiling libraries require Analytica Enterprise, or ADE.
 They do not work with other versions of Analytica.
+Structured Optimization Tools require Analytica Optimizer.

-Optimization Functions Library This library contains functions for optimization and equation solving, using a Newton-Raphson style search.
+Optimization Functions Library

+This library contains functions for optimization and equation solving, using a Newton-Raphson style search.